ChngYaXuanRenee/My-Website/README.md

 My design process starts with me designing a simple and clear wireframe in adobe illustrator.
 I start of by choosing my colour scheme, and I stick with simple and non-contrasting colour to make it minimalistic and clear for users to read.
 This website is for all ages.
 I went online to study about the features needed in my wireframe that focusses on a tuition center.
 In this ideation part, I want my project to have a place to express the overview of this tuition center, and an interactive tool to hover icons to browse images of the activity happen in this place.
 Featuring testimonial sections that allows this tuition center to be credible, and interactive disocunt codes for users.
 I will design a navigation area for linking with other socials to market our brand.
 Providing details of class hours in the website.
 My aim of this project is to achieve an ideal website structure, by making it mobile responsive, easy to navigate and neatly organized.
 I want to  maximize the effectiveness of their websites to inform and sell to prospective buyers online.
 I design in a mobile responsive way, highly functionable and meet my goal to ahceive from this website.
 Able to attract users to join the classes available.

 --------FEATURES-------------
-The navigation bar on the top - allows user to click on the selected place to redirect where they want in just one click.
+- The navigation bar on the top: allows user to click on the selected place to redirect where they want in just one click.
-About us section -
+- About us section:
 gives the overview and summarised information about this tuition center.
-Button for trial class -
+- Button for trial class:
 will redirect you to add in details to join class.
-Interactive image slider -
+- Interactive image slider:
 providing the images in a functionable way for users to click and browse.
-Link to Blog -
+- Link to Blog:
 allows users to redirect to a new HTML featuring a clear list of different activities in this place, placed with images and informations.
-Testimonial section -
+- Testimonial section:
 allows user to read postive feedback gained by other users, making this place looks reliable and appealing.
-Discount section -
+- Discount section:
 allows user to click and provide them with a promotional code and used JS to enable users to copy the code by clicking on it.
-Socials -
+- Socials:
 enable users to click and redirect to our social media site.
-Timings -
+- Timings:
 allows users to see the tuition class opening hours.